DataSystemsGroupUT/singularity-tutorial/README.md

 - We have learned the necessary commands of Singularity to start producing containers that can run in HPC environments.
 - Singularity enables isolation, reproducibility and security in HPC environments.
-- It's use is mostly targeted to scientific applications with intensive performance requirements.
+- Its use is mostly targeted to scientific applications with intensive performance requirements.

 ## References